Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/city-guard-squadron.md

 abilities_top:
   - name: "Seek Quarry"
     desc: "  City guards can spend 1 minute to designate a single creature for whom they have a physical description as their quarry.
-They gain a +2 circumstance bonus to [[Perception]] against their quarry."
+They gain a +2 circumstance bonus to [[compendium/skills.md#Perception|Perception]] against their quarry."
 abilities_mid:
   - name: "Troop Defenses"
     desc: " "